flappy-evolution-worker

 ): Promise<WorkerGenerationReadyMessage>

-Evolves one generation and creates the compact generation-ready response payload.
+Creates the next compact generation-ready response payload.

 Parameters: